Leslie Grace Used To Question Her Beauty. This Is How In The Heights Made Her Fearless

 “Jon came in [to the group chat] with the biggest flex the other night, showing us a video of Ariana Grande saying she watched our movie.
 It was nuts,” singer and In the Heights star Leslie Grace excitedly recalls over Zoom.
 Grace, who plays Heights prodigal daughter Nina Rosario, is casually name-checking director Jon M. Chu, who also helmed the 2018 box office explosion Crazy Rich Asians.
 “He was like, ‘Yeah, I just had a friend here who wanted to say something.’
 It’s Ariana Grande saying how much she enjoyed our movie.”

 Grace is currently bare-faced and sporting a casual low ponytail, in stark contrast to the mental image of Grande’s perma-high glam and higher ponytail.
 Grace sputters in shock as she recounts the text.
-While she may seem starstruck right now, Grace will likely have the same effect on others after June 11, when In the Heights debuts in theaters and on HBO Max.
-The ode to New York City’s Washington Heights neighborhood — inspired by Lin Manuel Miranda’s Tony-winning debut Broadway show about his hometown — is the first musical blockbuster of the post-vaccine world, pushing musician Grace from notoriety on the Latin music charts to all-out movie stardom.
+While she may seem starstruck right now, Grace will likely have the same effect on others after June 18, when In the Heights debuts in cinemas.
+The ode to New York City’s Washington Heights neighbourhood — inspired by Lin Manuel Miranda’s Tony-winning debut Broadway show about his hometown — is the first musical blockbuster of the post-vaccine world, pushing musician Grace from notoriety on the Latin music charts to all-out movie stardom.
 The In the Heights cast expertly fills the shoes of the original Broadway extravaganza, blowing up a show traditionally confined to a single stage to epic, Technicolor proportions.

 Advertisement